-For more than 35 years, Steve Tipping advanced the science and art of structural engineering, pioneering creative yet pragmatic design solutions for a broad range of projects.
-His inventions and accomplishments in seismic retrofit design have been especially crucial to the earthquake-prone Bay Area.
+For almost 35 years, Steve Tipping advanced the science and art of structural engineering, pioneering creative yet pragmatic design solutions for a broad, diverse range of projects.
+His inventions and accomplishments in seismic retrofit design were especially crucial to the building inventory of the earthquake-prone Bay Area.
 At the same time, his emphasis on constructability culminated in an unparalleled expertise in cost- and resource-efficient solutions.

-Instilling the spirit of innovation in his staff, he led Tipping Structural Engineers to win 40 local, regional, and national awards for excellence in structural engineering.
-Steve pioneered the use of vertical post-tensioning to deliver self-centering capability to concrete walls; TSE has applied progressive iterations of this lateral system to the design of bold projects such as the SF Public Utilities Commission headquarters, the Rene Cazenave Apartments, and UC Berkeley’s Campbell Hall.
-In 2012 Steve designed a novel retrofit system for 680 Folsom in San Francisco; he was inspired by the centuries’-old Japanese pagoda, in which a central spine (shinbashira) pivots in a stone well during an earthquake, controling the movement of the building.
-And this year SEAONC, SEAOC, and NCSEA, through their respective Excellence in Structural Engineering awards, recognized Steve’s idiosyncratic seismic isolation solution for the second eponymous Tipping Building, at 1908 Shattuck Avenue.
+Instilling the spirit of innovation in his staff, Steve led Tipping Structural Engineers to win 41 local, regional, and national awards for excellence in structural engineering.
+He pioneered the use of vertical post-tensioning to deliver self-centering capability to concrete walls; TSE has applied progressive iterations of this lateral system to the design of bold projects such as the SF Public Utilities Commission headquarters, the Rene Cazenave Apartments, and UC Berkeley’s Campbell Hall.
+Steve designed a novel retrofit system for 680 Folsom (completed in 2012) in San Francisco; he was inspired by the centuries’-old Japanese pagoda, in which a central spine (shinbashira) pivots in a stone well during an earthquake, controling the movement of the building.
+And in 2017, SEAONC, SEAOC, and NCSEA, through their respective Excellence in Structural Engineering award programs, recognized Steve’s idiosyncratic seismic isolation solution for the second eponymous Tipping Building, at 1908 Shattuck Avenue.